elegoupil/graveler/README.md

 While more involved then simply clicking a button, git backed content will ensure your published works will align with your team's codebase and allow others to collaborate easier.
 Earlier, we made a `manifest.json` file at the end of the `01_dev.R` file.
 This creates an "image" that RStudio looks for and reproduces from github directly.

 To publish for the first time, you push your code to whichever repo and branch on github, then in RStudio Connect you click its blue, publish button.
 You then navigate to the repo and branch you just pushed to, find the manifest file.
-Just like before, it will gather your dependencies from the manifest, ensure the server has them installed, and then your dashboard will be viewable on RStudio Connect.
+Just like before, it will gather your dependencies from the manifest, ensure the server has them installed, and then your dashboard will be view-able on RStudio Connect.

 To republish changes in the future, you simply merge your code to github and the file will automatically reflect those changes when it sees them.